oss-slu/oss.slu.github.io/blog/2024-12-8-code-and-coffee.md

 ---
-title: Code and Coffee
+title: "Code and Coffee"
-description: "Code and Coffee," an inclusive and informal meetup for anyone in the tech space open to people of all skill levels.
-It’s a great way to connect with people and learn something new.
+description: "Code and Coffee, an inclusive and informal meetup for anyone in the tech space open to people of all skill levels.
+It’s a great way to connect with people and learn something new."
-slug: blog_code_and_coffee
+Slug: blog_code_and_coffee
-authors: [Manohar Reddy, Sowmya Mutya, Santosh Iragavarapu]
+authors: [Manohar Reddy, Sowmya, Santosh]
 tags: [event, community, tech, open source, networking]
 hide_table_of_contents: false
 ---